-Cross-verify the legal necessities needed for all the paraphernalia related to share certificates such as their issuance, transfer etc. Since he discusses various matters with the chairman and the board of directors, he is the one who helps and advises them on how to implement certain guidelines effectively.
+Cross-verify the legal necessities needed for all the paraphernalia related to share certificates such as their issuance, transfer etc. Since he discusses various matters with the chairman and the board of directors.
+He is the one who helps and advises them on how to implement certain guidelines effectively.

-- Also acts as a liaison between various shareholders and the company to achieve mutual benefits.
+Also acts as a liaison between various shareholders and the company to achieve mutual benefits.
 In the company secretarial roles, overseeing the timely flow of dividends in accordance with the laws enshrined in the company's memorandum.

-While a CS does mostly legal works and oversees various issues related to it, he also has to maintain records and information of members, directors, shares, investors and etc.
+While a CS does mostly legal work and oversees various issues related to it.
+He also has to maintain records and information of members, directors, shares, investors etc.